AlanHee/helloworld/README.md

-# helloworld

-A shell suit script for run termux and ubuntu system quickly.
+A shell suit script for termux and ubuntu.

 ### Why

-- Beatty: ever each file's code size less 25 line.
+- Beatty: ever each file's code size less 30 line.
 - Usefully: more then 50's shell script.
 - Easily: just run in `show-menu.sh` or just `sm`